How to draw feet for beginners.

 Once I have drawn my ovals I then begin to roughly draw the outline of my foot.
 Starting at the heal and working towards the toes.

 When I was happy with the shape I then began to add the toes.
-I found getting the right shape of the toes quite hard at first but with a little perseverance they began to take shape.
+Getting the right shape of the toes was quite hard at first.
+However, with a little perseverance, they began to take shape.
 I did find that starting with an oval or circle for the top of the toe and then adding another oval narrowing back to the foot I could produce a convincing toe shape.
 See also How to draw toes.

 After I had finished shaping the foot and the toes I then added a few details.
-The most important detail was the toe nail.
+The most important detail was the toenail.
 When adding the nail take care to shape it over the toe as seen below.
 This will emphasise the toe and produce a more realistic looking foot.
 Also slightly emphasise the joint of the toe and try to shape the toe back to a fixed point roughly to the centre of the foot.
-Remember to keep practicing.
-Don't worry if at first your foot looks odd, after all feet are pretty odd looking things anyway and no two feet are the same.
+Remember to keep practising.
+Don't worry if at first, your foot looks odd, after all, feet are pretty odd looking things anyway and no two feet are the same.

 Figure eight feet.

-Something else I noticed when studying my pictures was the shape the foot made in certain positions.
+Another thing I noticed when studying my pictures was the shape the foot made in certain positions.
 I experimented with several different ways to draw them until I found that by using the figure eight or at least a slight variation of it I could set out the basic shape of the foot.
-This meant that all I had to do then was fill in the shape of the foot as seen below and then fine tune the sketch until I was happy with the overall look.
+This meant that all I had to do then was fill in the shape of the foot as seen below.
+Once I had done that I then fine-tuned the sketch until I was happy with the overall look.

 If you look closely at the above view of the underside of the foot you will begin to see a figure eight forming from the heal to the toes.